Getting Around France

 Urban public transport is excellent.
 There are comprehensive public transport systems in all the larger towns and cities.

 Paris: RATP (Régie Autonome des Transports Parisiens) (www.ratp.fr) controls the underground (métro), rail (RER) and bus services in and around Paris.
 The public transport network is split into several different fare zones and a single ticket allows travel on any of the systems within that zone (although interchange is only permitted on the métro and RER, and not on buses).
 The Metro's network of 16 lines makes it a good way to get about central Paris.
 The RER (fast suburban services) operates five main lines connecting most areas of the capital.
 There is also an extensive network of conventional suburban services run by French Railways (SNCF).

 Other cities: There are trams, trolleybuses and metro in Marseille; trolleybuses, buses, trams, two funiculars and metro in Lyon; and a tramway, bus system, and automated driverless trains in Lille.
 There are also excellent tram and bus services in St Étienne, Nantes, Grenoble, Limoges and Nancy.

 Interrail France Pass is available at www.interrail.eu/en/interrail-passes/one-country-pass/france while Eurail France Pass is available at www.eurail.com/en/eurail-passes/one-country-pass/france.

 It's essential to validate (composter) tickets bought in France by using the orange automatic date-stamping machine at the platform entrance.

 Cruising boats may be chartered with or without crews, ranging in size from the smallest cabin cruiser up to converted commercial barges (péniches), some of which can accommodate up to 24 people, plus crew.
-Hotel boats (large converted barges with accommodation and restaurant) are also available in some areas, with a wide range of prices and comfort levels.
+Hotel boats (large converted barges with accommodation) are also available in some areas, with a wide range of prices and comfort levels.
 For further information, contact the national or regional tourist board.